lsst-ts/ts_tma_tma-documentation_mcs-sw-design/MCS_SW_Design_Report.md

   closing operations.
 Four auxiliary actuators controlled in position have been added to block the cover in the retracted position.
 - **Deployable platforms system**.
 The retractable/deployable platforms are used for maintenance and can be commanded from the user interface.
 - **Camera cable wrap system**.
-The camera cable wrap system is in position and is commanded by the CSC to follow the position of the camera rotator.
+The camera cable wrap system is controlled in position and is commanded by the CSC to follow the position of the camera rotator.
 - **Cabinet thermal control system**.
 The cabinet thermal control system must control the surface temperature of the electrical cabinets while maintaining the internal temperature inside the operation range of the contained equipment.